kaashmonee/server-assistant/README.md

 Help add context to the bot:

-1. For each discord message, prepend it with the name of the person saying it and then comma delimit it
+1. For each discord message, prepend it with the name of the person saying it and then comma delimit it \[DONE\]
-2. Add the format of the input to the custom instructions of the bot
+2. Add the format of the input to the custom instructions of the bot \[DONE\]

 Usability improvements:
 1. Add reply ability to bot: (if you reply to the bot, it'll be able to respond back)